-The underwriters are offering the shares, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel and other conditions specified in the underwriting agreement.
+The underwriting agreement provides that the obligations of the several underwriters are subject to various conditions, including approval of legal matters by counsel.
+The nature of the underwriters' obligations commits them to purchase and pay for all of the ordinary shares listed above if any are purchased.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.